-In our central Queenstown clinic we have physiotherapists, osteopaths, and massage therapists providing a cohesive multidisciplinary team who share knowledge and experience to ensure your optimum recovery.
+In our central Queenstown clinic we have physiotherapists and osteopaths providing a cohesive multidisciplinary team who share knowledge and experience to ensure your optimum recovery.

 At Queenstown Physiotherapy prevention is also an emphasis.
 We provide manual handling talks to local businesses and education sessions to local tourism activity companies.
 We are happy to share our knowledge and expertise to any local community group or business.

 – OUR SERVICES –

 At Queenstown Physio we treat a wide range of musculoskeletal conditions.